JereKuusela/valheim-expand_world_prefabs/README.md

 - Swap destroyed creatures, structures and objects.
 - And a lot more...

-When swapping creature spawns, the spawn limit still checks the amount of original creature.
-This can lead to very high amount of creatures.

 ## Configuration

 The file `expand_world/expand_prefabs.yaml` is created when loading a world.

 This mod uses the [data system](https://github.com/JereKuusela/valheim-world_edit_commands/blob/main/README_data.md) of World Edit Commands.

-Most of the values can be parametrized.
-These are indicated by letter P in this document.

-See section [Parameters](### Parameters) for more information.

 ### expand_prefabs.yaml